-Almost all companies in the Phoenix area are in just a few neighborhoods, or zones.
+Almost all of the 500+ software companies in the Phoenix area are in just a few zones.

 They aren’t all within walking distance in each zone, but they are within a few square miles, just a short drive away.
 That’s similar to Silicon Valley (outside of downtown San Francisco), but with a lot less traffic.

 Here’s how I see the five “zones” of Phoenix software companies

 There are a few companies outside these zones, like MobileLogix in Glendale.
 It’s the only commercial software company in the founder’s home town.
 This is how each zone got started – someone was a first pioneer.

 The reality is 95% of Arizona software companies are in the Phoenix metro area.
 84% of Phoenix area software companies reside in three cities – Scottsdale, Tempe and Phoenix.

 The economic development teams in each of these cities now actively support software startups.
 Most startup events include an appearance by the mayor delivering words of encouragement and appreciation.